 FIFA Code of Ethics

 In addition to being bound by the FFA National Code of Conduct, all officials and players (as well as match agents and players’ agents) are bound by the FIFA Code of Ethics.
 The FIFA Code of Ethics addresses a range of matters, including bribery and corruption, as well as prescribing the following in relation to betting and the integrity of matches and competitions:

 Persons bound by this Code shall be forbidden from taking part in, either directly or indirectly, or otherwise being associated with, betting, gambling, lotteries and similar events or transactions connected with football matches.
 They are forbidden from having stakes, either actively or passively, in companies, concerns, organisations, etc that promote, broker, arrange or conduct such events or transactions.

-The FIFA Code of Ethics also imposes on players and officials a duty of disclosure, cooperation and reporting (see Article 18 of the FIFA Code of Ethics).
+The FIFA Code of Ethics also imposes on players and officials a duty of disclosure, cooperation and reporting (see Articles 17 and 18 of the FIFA Code of Ethics).